pynashorg/pynashorg.github.com/_posts/2013-02-25-build-a-heroku-like-aws-instance.md

 mkdir /opt/appname
 ```

-Next, we're gonna setup a git post-recieve hook.
+Next, we're gonna setup a git post-receive hook.
 This will copy every push to the git repo
 over to our /opt/appname directory.
 ```
-vim hooks/post-recieve
+vim hooks/post-receive
 ```
 Put in the following:
 ```